sfigg/commercialization-public/manufacture/desktop/clean-up-the-winsxs-folder.md

     Dism.exe /online /Cleanup-Image /StartComponentCleanup /ResetBase
     ```

-    **Warning**
+    > [!WARNING]
-    All existing service packs and updates cannot be uninstalled after this command is completed.
+    > All existing service packs and updates cannot be uninstalled after this command is completed.
 This will not block the uninstallation of future service packs or updates.